Table of Contents

 So, what exactly is the lighting maintenance factor?
 It’s a key metric that considers the decrease in light output over time due to various factors such as dirt accumulation, lamp lumen depreciation, and component aging.

 The maintenance factor helps us predict how much the light output will decline and plan for necessary maintenance or replacements.
+The basic calculation method for the lighting maintenance factor is as follows:

-Lighting Maintenance Factor = Average Illuminance after a Period of Use / Initial Average Illuminance
+- Lighting Maintenance Factor = Average Illuminance after a Period of Use / Initial Average Illuminance

 For instance, if a lighting system has an initial average illuminance of 1000 lux and the average illuminance after a certain period of use is 800 lux, the lighting maintenance factor would be 800 / 1000 = 0.8.

 Several factors contribute to the change in the maintenance factor.
 One of the significant ones is the type of lamp used.
-Some lamps, like LEDs, have better lumen maintenance compared to traditional ones.

-The environment also plays a role.
+- The environment also plays a role.
 In dusty or dirty areas, luminaires are more likely to accumulate dirt, reducing the light output faster.

-The quality of the components and the initial design of the lighting system also impact the maintenance factor.
+- The quality of the components and the initial design of the lighting system also impact the maintenance factor.

 Calculating the Maintenance Factor